 Final selections are made using both multi-criteria screening and random selection.
 Qualified applicants not selected must reapply in order to be considered.
-The Allied Health Division Office does not retain applications or transcripts.
+The Mathematics, Sciences, and Health Professions office does not retain applications or transcripts.

 Students not meeting eligibility criteria are offered a remediation plan.
 After successful completion, students are eligible to reapply for random selection.